-The ideal time to take branched-chain amino acids is during workouts by adding 5-10 grams to your shake regimen, both pre-workout or post-workout, to fuel your body and repair your muscles.
+The ideal time to take branched-chain amino acids is around the time of your workouts.
+By adding 7-14 grams to your shake regimen, you can help to fuel your body and repair your muscles.

 Resistance training causes small damages to our muscle fibers that provoke our body to adapt and build bigger stronger muscles.
 This style of training is also commonly associated with delayed onset muscle soreness (DOMS).
 Because of their role in muscle protein metabolism, BCAAs have been researched for their potential to mitigate exercise induced muscle soreness.
 Two separate systematic reviews found when BCAAs were consistently supplemented with at appropriate dosages, they have a potential beneficial role for reducing muscle damage compared to placebo.
 [5,6]